Janet Jackson singles discography

-In 1995, Jackson became the first female artist to have two songs debut inside the top ten of the Hot 100, with the Michael Jackson duet, "Scream" and "Runaway".
-Two years later, Jackson's sixth album, The Velvet Rope produced two top ten singles, the number-one hit "Together Again" and the Blackstreet-featured remix of "I Get Lonely", the latter of which gave Jackson an unprecedented 18th top ten hit in a row, which made her the only artist to have that many.
+In 1995, Jackson became the first female artist to have two songs debut inside the top ten of the Hot 100, with the Michael Jackson duet "Scream" and "Runaway".
+Two years later, Jackson's sixth album, The Velvet Rope (1997) produced two top ten singles, the number-one hit "Together Again" and the Blackstreet-featured remix of "I Get Lonely", the latter of which gave Jackson an unprecedented 18th top ten hit in a row, which made her the only artist to have that many.

-After releasing the number one single, "Doesn't Really Matter", off the soundtrack to Nutty Professor II: The Klumps (2000), Jackson released her seventh studio album, All for You, in 2001.
+After releasing the number one single "Doesn't Really Matter", off the soundtrack to Nutty Professor II: The Klumps (2000), Jackson released her seventh studio album, All for You, in 2001.
 The album launched two of her most recent top ten singles to date: "All for You", which topped the Billboard Hot 100 for seven weeks, becoming her tenth and final number one single, and "Someone to Call My Lover", her 27th top ten hit.

-Jackson struggled to have success on the charts following the fallout of Jackson's controversial performance at the halftime show of Super Bowl XXXVIII in February 2004.
-Jackson's eighth studio release, Damita Jo, was her first album in two decades to not produce a top 40 single.
+Jackson struggled to have success on the charts following the fallout of her controversial performance at the Super Bowl XXXVIII halftime show in February 2004.
+Jackson's eighth studio release, Damita Jo (2004), was her first album in two decades to not produce a top 40 single.
 Jackson returned to the top 40 just twice afterwards with the moderate hits "Call on Me" (2006) and "Feedback" (2008).
 After a seven-year hiatus, Jackson released her eleventh and latest studio album, Unbreakable (2015), which produced her 40th milestone Billboard Hot 100 entry, "No Sleeep", featuring J. Cole.